Effective Natural Cures for Vaginal Yeast Infections

 Coconut Oil, Tea Tree Oil, and Lavender Oil for Vaginal Yeast Infection

 Coconut oil, tea tree oil, and lavender oil are known to have potent anti-fungal properties.
-They can be used separately, applied on the affected skin.
+They can be used separately, applied to the affected skin.
 Some women make a concoction mixing all of them together.

 - In a bowl mix a tablespoon of coconut oil and a few drops of lavender oil and tea tree oil (make sure you`re not allergic to any of them!)